-In collaboration with Railinfra Solutions, ZJA designed the expansion of the GVB Depot in Diemen, The Netherlands.
+In collaboration with Railinfra Solutions, the architects ZJA designed the expansion of the GVB Depot in Diemen, The Netherlands.
 Due to the procurement of new and extended light rail rolling stock by the GVB, it was necessary to extend the various depots at the GVB location Diemen.

 The ensemble of extensions has an architecture that leaves the existing buildings in their value, and does not compete with the Main Depot.